Vinaykd86/3-Statement-linked-Financial-Model-on-Eicher-Motors/README.md

 # 3-Statement-linked-Financial-Model-on-Eicher-Motors
-This repository contains a comprehensive 3-statement financial model of Eicher Motors.
+This repository contains a comprehensive 3-statement linked financial model of Eicher Motors.
 The model integrates key schedules and models that simulate the company's financial performance.

 Project Overview
 3-Statement Financial Model Components